 About Best of Sahara & the South

-Fantastic journey from Marrakech across the High Atlas to the Sahara and back in three days.
-This tour includes TWO nights in Bedouin camps (Tellougui Oasis & Ch'Gagga).
-HIGHLY RECOMMENDED.
+A fantastic journey from Marrakech, over the High Atlas to the Sahara & back in 3 days.
+Includes TWO nights in Bedouin camps - HIGHLY RECOMMENDED.

 Activity code: ITCLFD11z